Erectile Dysfunction Test

 Certain conditions, such as cardiovascular disease or diabetes, may contribute to erection problems and may need to be treated first.
 Treating the underlying cause of erectile problems can sometimes solve the problem.

 The doctor or GUM nurse may then carry out a physical examination of your penis to rule out any structural problems in your penis that may be affecting the blood supply to your penis.
-A condition known as Peyronie’s disease caused by hardened scar tissue in the penis can contribute to ED.
+A condition known as Peyronie’s disease caused by hardened scar tissue in the penis can contribute to erectile dysfunction.

 What is an erectile dysfunction test?